-For the past three years, she felt that teaching kids with special needs is her calling.
+For the past five years, she felt that teaching kids with special needs is her calling.
 Definitely, she took the chance, and loving it.

 What a nice revelation!